malloc-nbytes/camelCase_to_snake/README.md

 # Description
 This program takes a list of files/directories and will search through each file.
-If a variable encountered is in the camelCase format, it will *_fix_* it and make it snake_case.
+If a identifier encountered is in the camelCase format, it will *_fix_* it and make it snake_case.

 # Requirements